WLNK: Mix 107.9

-On April 30, 2021, at 3 p.m., WLNK relaunched as "Mix 107.9".
-The first song on "Mix" was This Is How We Do It by Montell Jordan.
-Matt & Ramona moved to mornings, with Drew Parham hosting middays, Madison James hosting afternoons with DJ Baby Yu on the mix at 5PM and Holly Haze hosting evenings.
+On April 30, 2021, at 3 p.m., after playing "Waiting on the World to Change" by John Mayer, WLNK relaunched as "Mix 107.9".
+The first song on "Mix" was "This Is How We Do It" by Montell Jordan.
+Matt & Ramona moved to mornings, with Drew Parham hosting middays, Madison James hosting afternoons with DJ Baby Yu on the mix at 5 p.m., and Holly Haze hosting evenings.
 Martha Landess of Urban One described the format as an "upbeat mix of music from the '90s, 2000s and today".

-As part of Major League Soccer expansion team Charlotte FC's deal with Urban One’s Charlotte cluster, WLNK airs any Charlotte FC matches whenever both WFNZ-FM and WBT have a conflict.
-This first happened during Charlotte FC’s inaugural home match, since WFNZ was airing a Charlotte Hornets game and WBT was airing a North Carolina Tar Heels basketball game.
+As part of Major League Soccer expansion team Charlotte FC's deal with Urban One's Charlotte cluster, WLNK airs any Charlotte FC matches whenever both WFNZ-FM and WBT have a conflict.
+This first happened during Charlotte FC's inaugural home match, since WFNZ was airing a Charlotte Hornets game and WBT was airing a North Carolina Tar Heels basketball game.